Install With Helm using Webhook

 Run the following command to deploy the open-appsec helm chart into your Istio Ingress Controller namespace:

-helm install open-appsec-istio openappsec/open-appsec-istio \
+helm install open-appsec-webhook openappsec/open-appsec-injector \

 --set webhook.objectSelector.labelValue=istio-ingress \